-All indicators provided and used in this report were calculated according to the 2014 Balance Indicator Guidelines (COM (2014) 545 final).1 Technical and economic balance indicators were calculated using data submitted under the 2020 Data call for economic and social datasets on the EU fishing fleets issued by DG MARE in February 2020.
+All indicators provided and used in this report were calculated according to the 2014 Balance Indicator Guidelines (COM (2014) 545 final).1 Technical and economic balance indicators were calculated using data submitted under the 2021 Data call for economic and social datasets on the EU fishing fleets issued by DG MARE in February 2021.
+The two biological indicators (SHI and SAR indicator) were calculated based on transversal (landings) data submitted under the same data call and any additional information used is listed under the indicator's heading.
+STECF-20-11 reiterated that no single indicator value, taken in isolation can determine imbalance in a fleet segment, as there are many additional factors which influence fishing activities and such factors together with the results of other results of other indicators need to be taken into account in carrying out an assessment of balance.

-The 2020 fleet economic data call requested transversal and economic data covering years from 2008 to 2018/19.
-Capacity data (GT, kW, number of vessels) was requested up to and including 2018, while employment and economic parameters were requested up to and including 2018.
-Most effort and all landings data were requested up to and including 2019, as well as, value of landings (non-mandatory) to allow for economic performance projections to be estimated for 2019.
-For confidentiality reasons, to provide sensitive economic data, Malta aggregated the economic and social datasets for 2017, 2018 and 2019 fleet segments into clusters, as described in Annex II.
+The 2021 fleet economic data call requested transversal and economic data covering years from 2008 to 2019/20.
+Capacity data (GT, kW, number of vessels) was requested up to and including 2020, while employment and economic parameters were requested up to and including 2019.
+Most effort and all landings data were requested up to and including 2020, as well as value of landings (non-mandatory) to allow for economic performance projections to be estimated for 2020.
+For confidentiality reasons, to provide sensitive economic data, Malta aggregated the economic and social datasets for 2017 - 2020 fleet segments into clusters, as described in Annex II.
+However, in 2020, clustering was not considered enough to guarantee confidentiality for the fleet segment PS VL1824, and hence, economic data for this fleet segment was not provided.